 The name Base Coat was inspired by the philosophy of the business and brand: A beautiful set of nails starts with a healthy base coat.
 That is the foundation of our business and also the inspiration behind the two X’s in our logo: 10 fingers and 10 toes — XX.

-To preserve a non-toxic environment, we do not offer nail-damaging acrylic, hard gels or promote the use of UV lights that age and damage the skin.
+To preserve a non-toxic environment, we do offer a Oxygenating Medical Grade Gel, 10-Free of the most toxic ingredients using LED light to cure, not skin-aging UV lights, vegan/cruelty-free and lasts up to 14 days.
+We do not offer nail-damaging acrylics or hard gels.
 Our nail polish remover is gentle to ensure your skin doesn’t dry out.
 We thoughtfully curated 100 current and classic colors with options to complement every skin tone just for you without ever exposing you, our technicians, or the environment to harmful chemicals.
 Our Base Coat nail polish is long-wearing and 8-Free of the most toxic ingredients known to cause health problems including cancer, asthma and even neonatal death.
 Does not contain Dibutyl Phthalate, Toluene, Formaldehyde, Formaldehyde Resin, Camphor, Ethyl Tosylamide, Xylene, and Parabens.
-All our products are responsibly made in the USA, vegan, gluten and cruelty-free.
+All our products are responsibly made, vegan, gluten and cruelty-free.

 When Tran Wills was pregnant with her fourth child, she decided she wanted one last pedicure before going into the hospital.
 Upon waiting for a treatment at a neighborhood salon, her nose started bleeding and she became nauseous due to being so sensitive to all of the smells and harsh chemicals.
 She immediately walked out and in her gut, she knew this couldn’t be good – everyone was always so conscious about the foods they ate, but didn’t think as much about what they put on their bodies.
 After years of researching non-toxic products, she realized the need for a healthy salon environment that everyone could benefit from, especially pregnant and nursing moms and those with allergies.
 In 2013, Base Coat was founded in Denver as the first non-toxic nail spa in the city and was also one of just a few in the United States to be truly non-toxic.